Tasnim-Mansoor/Tickets-Day3/README.md

-you can run this project as follow:
+You can run this project as follow:

 ##npm install
 Install the package of project